Jump to topic

 Headgear fixes a child’s overbite.
 This appliance moves the jaw and teeth bones back.
 And, in turn, keeps the front teeth from sticking out.
 The growth of the upper jaw slows down, giving the lower jaw time to catch up.

-Depending on an individual’s insurance plan, some orthodontic treatment may be covered.
-Insurance carriers, such as Delta Dental and Humana, offer discounts for braces, Invisalign, and retainers depending on the plan you choose.
+Depending on an individual’s insurance plan, some orthodontic treatments may be covered.
+Insurance carriers, such as Delta Dental and Humana, offer discounts for braces, Invisalign, and retainers with certain plans.

 If you have orthodontic benefits, then your dental insurance will pay the same amount for Invisalign or other aligner therapy as it would pay for braces.
 However, you should check with your provider to determine the best option.